 Hello!
 I’m a games programmer from Melbourne.
-I’m currently employed at Mighty Games Group, working on Shooty Skies, an endless mobile scrolling shooter.
+I’m currently employed at Mighty Games Group, working on Shooty Skies, an endless mobile scrolling shooter, as well as T.E.A.M., an upcoming esports management sim under the Mighty Serious banner.
 From April 2015 to February 2017 I worked at Tin Man Games as lead programmer on The Warlock of Firetop Mountain (both Steam and iOS versions), a modernisation of the company’s long-running Fighting Fantasy adaptation series.

 In 2014 I completed a Games & Graphics Programming degree at RMIT, with a GPA of 3.9.
 Over my time there, I programmed or helped to program a bunch of different kinds of games – platformers, shooters, flight sims, board games.
 Through 2014 and 2015 I was involved in several research projects at RMIT as a programmer.
 I have been immersed in Unity and C# for the last few years for both my employment and hobby projects, but I also love playing around with Python when random ideas take hold or for getting random side-tasks done.
 Particular interests include procedural content, visual effects, motion and camera control, and virtual reality.

 Long before getting into game development, I studied linguistics at Melbourne University, and produced and engineered heavy metal albums for friends and their bands.
 I also like photography, wordplay, fashion, speculative fiction, feminism, the Oxford comma, and cheese toasties.
 Toasties are important.